Ali Maqseed: 2005-06

-Ali was called up to the first team while he was still young in age (18 Years).
-Later that season he made his debut for the club vs Al-Sahel SC and played 8 other matches later that season. although the club lost Al-Kurafi Cup Final.
-He later won the Kuwait Emir Cup after beating Qadsia SC 2-0,Ali Played his first final in his career giving Ali his First Professional Club title with Al-Arabi.
+Ali was called up to the first team while he was still young in age (18 years).
+Later that season he made his debut for the club against Al-Sahel SC and played 8 other matches later that season. although the club lost Al-Kurafi Cup Final.
+He later won the Kuwait Emir Cup after beating Qadsia SC 2-0.
+Ali played his first final in his career giving Ali his first professional club title with Al-Arabi.

 Maqseed was later named Al-Arabi SC best U-23 player of the year.
 Although he didn't play a lot with the first-team he played most of the season with the reserves in the reserves League.
 Many other Newspapers started naming him the best dribbler Kuwait would see in years.

 Before the final few weeks to the end of the season he was in Al-Arabi's 2006 AFC Champions League Squad but didn't play due to injury.

 At the end of the season the club extended Maqaseed's contract for 6 more years with the club.

 2006-07

 After returning from injury Maqseed was the main option for the team as a first-team player.

 Throughout the season Maqseed was selected for Al-Arabi SC best U-23 player of the year again.

-On February 22, 2007 he played his first Kuwait Crown Prince Cup Final which Al-Arabi won 1-0 vs Kazma gave him his first Crown Prince trophy and 2nd Trophy with the club.
+On February 22, 2007 he played his first Kuwait Crown Prince Cup Final which Al-Arabi won 1–0 against Kazma gave him his first Crown Prince trophy and 2nd trophy with the club.

-He was later called up for 2007 AFC Champions League Squad he played his first match against Zawra.2007 AFC Champions League group stage.
+He was later called up for 2007 AFC Champions League squad he played his first match against Zawra in the group stage.